-Service area Description of services provided 2022/23 Actual \$'000 2023/24 Forecast \$'000 2024/25 Budget \$'000 Planning & Building Services The Planning Services Team Inc 890 931 1,076 undertakes strategic planning to prepare long-term land use planning Exp 2,264 2,810 2,589 policies and planning schemes, aligned to State Government requirements.
-Surplus/ (deficit) (1,374) (1,879) (1,513) Team promote compliance with various Acts and Regulations which exist to ensure that the community are safe when occupying buildings and that the general public are adherent to applicable legislative requirements with respect to land use objectives.
-South Gippsland Shire Council is bound by s.212 of the Building Act 199 and the Planning and Environment Act 1987 to administer the below provisions/services within its municipal ensure that the community are safe when occupying buildings and that the general public are adherent to applicable legislative requirements with bound by s.212 of the Building Act 1993 and the Planning and Environment Act 1987 to administer the below provisions/services within its municipal district.
-Council's building surveyors are members of the Victorian Municipal Building Surveyors Group (VMBSG) and subscribe to thefunction of the
+Service area Description of services provided 2022/23 Actual \$'000 2023/24 Forecast \$'000 2024/25 Budget \$'000 Planning & Building Services undertakes strategic planning to Inc 890 931 1,076 Exp 2,264 2,810 2,589 policies and planning schemes, aligne to State Government requirements.
+This Team also includes Strategic Planning which produces land use an development policy for Council and processes amendment and other applications under the Planning and Environment Act 1987 and the Subdivision Act 1988 mainly to rezone land.
+The Building and Planning Compliano Team promote compliance with variou Acts and Regulations which exist to ensure that the community are safe when occupying buildings and that the general public are adherent to applicable legislative requirements wi policies and planning schemes, aligned Surplus/ (deficit) (1,374) (1,879) (1,513) Planning which produces land use and development policy for Council and processes amendment and other applications under the Planning and Environment Act 1987 and the Subdivision Act 1988 mainly to rezone ensure that the community are safe when occupying buildings and that the South Gippsland Shire Council is bound by s.212 of the Building Act 1993 and the Planning and Environment Act 1987 to administer the below provisions/services within its municipal district.
+Council's building surveyors are members of the Victorian Municipal Building Surveyors Group (VMBSG) and subscribe to thefunction of the VMBSG Victorian Charter.